Texas Tenant Rights — 2026

 Know exactly what's in your Texas lease before you sign.

-LeaseGuard AI analyzes your rental agreement against Texas landlord-tenant law in under 60 seconds — flagged clauses, legal explanations, and negotiation scripts.
+LeaseGuard AI analyzes your rental agreement against Texas landlord-tenant law in under 60 seconds — flagged clauses, statute references, and negotiation templates.

 🔒 No storage⚖️ Texas law database⚡ 60 seconds